 How do I adopt?

-To adopt a GSH horse, review our adoption policy, download and submit the adoption application, and go through the approval process.
-We'll have you come meet the horse if possible, and observe your interactions with the horse, including riding if the horse is trained to do so.
+Once you've reviewed the horses and see one you'd like to meet, review our adoption policy, submit the adoption application, and setup a meeting to come meet the horses.
+During the meeting we will discuss your needs and observe your interactions with the horse, including riding if the horse is trained to do so.
 We want to make sure that you are a good fit for the horse, and that the horse is comfortable with you as well.

 Please read over our adoption policy and seriously evaluate if adopting is right for you.
 When you adopt from GSH, you agree to provide a home for your new equine for life – you cannot sell, give away, lease out or otherwise dispose of your equine.
 You also agree that you won’t breed any mares or jennies that you adopt.
 You also agree to to stay in contact with GSH and provide photo checkins.